 When you lease an apartment or rent a house, the owner of the property has a legal duty to provide you with a residence that is safe and free from dangerous conditions to your health.
+We help apartment rental guests bitten by bed bugs.
 In many states there are very specific laws which state that upon notification of a bed bug infestation, the owner of the property (landlord) must treat and remediate the bed bugs within a set period of time.
 Unfortunately, in most cases we see, the owner may attempt to treat the bed bugs, but the treatment that takes place is not appropriate for the elimination of bed bugs.
 Many exterminators do not know the proper inspection methods for detection of bed bugs and often use ineffective chemicals to kill bed bugs.
 Owners of rental properties must make sure that they are hiring a pest control company that actually has the experience and knowledge to treat for bed bugs.
 Additionally, if a bed bug infestation takes place in an apartment building, then the owner must treat all of the units above, below and surrounding the infested unit.
 If you have been bitten by bed bugs, never sign any agreements and don’t accept any compensation without consulting with a bed bug attorney.
 You could be waiving your right to reasonable compensation.

 Apartment Rentals and Bed Bug Bites Can Be Complicated By a Lease Agreement